Dog friendly beaches near the cottages in Norfolk

 Access: Various points but main access is concrete ramp by the Ship Inn which takes you down to the promenade and then steps to the beach.

-Facilities: Mundesley is a busy little seaside village so there are all sorts of facilities.
-Cafes (many dog friendly including The Corner House) and amusements along the sea front, a couple of sea food sales vans, and a pub, The Ship Inn, is right on the cliff with a great dog friendly garden with splendid views up and down the coast.
+Facilities: Mundesley is a cute little seaside village so there are all sorts of facilities.
+A cafe and amusements along the sea front, a couple of sea food sales vans, and a pub, The Ship Inn, is right on the cliff with a great dog friendly garden with splendid views up and down the coast.
 In the village itself there are various shops, a hotel, Chinese takeaway.
 There's a tourist information centre and a tiny Maritime Museum too - plenty to see and do in Mundesley.

-Nearest to: Swallowdale, Rooster Barn and Farthing Cottage
+Nearest to: Swallowdale, Sunny Cottage, Rooster Barn and 1 Paynes Cottage

 Overstrand